dengjiawen/Asteroid_Remastered/README.md

-# WARNING
-PLEASE DO NOT DOWNLOAD THIS PROJECT RIGHT NOW.
-IN THE LAST SEVERAL COMMITS, A MISTAKE HAD BEEN MADE, CAUSING AN INFINITE AMOUNT OF ENEMIES TO SPAWN.
-DOWNLOAD ONLY IF YOU WANT YOUR PC TO BLOW UP.

 # Kill_Everyone
 A modern take on the decade old game "Asteroid"..
 This is the result of over 1 week of development,